Language Placement Testing and Exemption

 All students with any previous experience with Chinese are required to take a placement test to determine the right course for them.

-All students with any family experience in any dialect of Chinese are required to take the placement test (CASE) for heritage speakers.
-Students must fill out the registration form and email as a PDF attachment to Stephanie Divo (sah36@cornell.edu).
+All students with any family experience in any dialect of Chinese are required to take the in-person placement test (CASE) for heritage speakers.
+Registration not required (bring a pen and your Cornell ID).

 Levels: All